AppImage/AppImageKit/README.md

 However, it does not hurt if the desktop file contains additional information.
 Should it be desired to provide additional metadata with an AppImage, the desktop file could be extended with `X-AppImage-...` fields as per the Desktop File Specification.
 Usually, desktop files provided in deb or rpm archives are suitable to be used in AppImages.
 However, absolute paths in the `Exec=` statement are not supported by the AppImage format.

 The AppImage contains the usual `usr/` hierarchy (following the File Hierarchy Standard).
 In the concrete example from the desktop file above, the AppRun executable would look for `usr/bin/appname` and would execute that.
-Also, AppImageKitAssistant (a tool used to create AppImages easily) would look for `usr/share/icons/*/48x48/iconname.png` and use that as the `.DirIcon` file, effectively making it the icon of the AppImage.
+Also, AppImageKitAssistant (a tool used to create AppImages easily) would look for an icon and use that as the `.DirIcon` file, effectively making it the icon of the AppImage.

 The app must be programmed in a way that allows for relocation.
 In other words, the app must not have hardcoded paths such as `/usr/bin`, `/usr/share`, `/etc` inside the binary.
 Instead, it must use relative paths, such as `./bin`.